The Default Keybinds for MMORPGs are Wrong

 The default keybinds for every MMORPG do not support skillful play.

-Consider this illustrative keybinding diagram from the game RIFT (this is not a knock on RIFT, it’s been my favorite game of 2011):
+Consider this illustrative keybinding diagram from the game RIFT (this is not a knock on RIFT, which is a good game):

 - a common movement setup – WSAD and QE – that is incredibly limiting (more on this later)

 - UI functions that have no relevance to actual combat, e.g. “G” for Guild panel, “B” for Bags, etc

 All you have to work with is the number key, and unless you have the reach of Liberacci, that leaves you with only 6 keybinds (“1″ through “6″) to work with for your abilities.
 This entire approach makes no sense.

 Many players accept it as-is and work around it, either by adding modifiers (i.e. Shift/Control/Alt) to trigger abilities or getting hardware that helps to address the lack of available keybinds.

 However, most players don’t address the root issue – by not fixing the default keybindings you are placing an artificial ceiling on your skill level.
 It’s like trying to run but with your feet chained together.
 Yes, you can do it, but no, you’ll never hit your potential stride, and that’s what this is all about.
 Raising your gameplay.

 By comparison, here are the keybinds that I used for RIFT: